xPatricki/WSB_prog_w_zastosowaniach/README.md

 ## Project Overview

 This Library Management System is a web application that allows librarians to manage books, users, and loans efficiently.
-It features role-based access control with three user types:
+It features role-based access control with four user types:

 - **Administrators**: Full system access including user management
 - **Bookkeepers**: Book and loan management
 - **Regular Users**: Browse books and manage their own loans
+- **Guests**: Browse available books (no login required)

 ## Features